 We note in particular the appearance of the resonance with the frequency $s_C+2(g_C-g_6)+(g_5-g_7)\approx-6.07\arc$, which is included in the interval of uncertainty of the precession constant.
 Therefore, Ceres could be in resonance with this frequency.
-However this effect on the obliquity is very limited.
-In the vicinity of the interval of uncertainty, we observe a narrow area with a small decreasing to $1\degree$ of the minimal obliquity because of the resonance with the frequency $s_C+(3g_C-4g_6+g_7)\approx-6.39\arc$.
+However, this effect on the obliquity is very limited.
+In the vicinity of the interval of uncertainty, we observe a narrow area with a small decrease up to $1\degree$ of the minimum obliquity because of the resonance with the frequency $s_C+(3g_C-4g_6+g_7)\approx-6.39\arc$.
 More distant resonances have stronger effects on the obliquity of Ceres.
-The resonance with the frequency $s_C+(g_C-g_5)\approx-9.26\arc$ causes variations of the obliquity in the interval between $0$ and almost $40\degree$ and the one with $s_7\approx-2.99\arc$ variations between $0$ and almost $30\degree$.
-Ceres is closer of a less important resonance with $s+2(g_C-g_6)\approx-7.24\arc$, where there are variations of the obliquity between $0$ and $26\degree$.
-However Ceres should have a precession constant between about $7.15\arc$ and $7.85\arc$ to go inside this resonance.
+The resonance with the frequency $s_C+(g_C-g_5)\approx-9.26\arc$ causes variations in the obliquity in the interval between $0$ and almost $40\degree$ and that with $s_7\approx-2.99\arc$ variations between $0$ and almost $30\degree$.
+Ceres is closer to a less important resonance with $s_{C}+2(g_C-g_6)\approx-7.24\arc$, where there are variations in the obliquity between $0$ and $26\degree$.
+However Ceres should have a precession constant between about $7.15\arc$ and $7.85\arc$ to be inside this resonance.

-In figure \ref{fig:alphastabceres}, we see the diffusion for the precession constants computed with a rotation rate $7\%$ higher \citep{mao2018}, as discussed in section \ref{sec:earlyceresalpha}.
-If the early Ceres was in hydrostatic equilibrium as supposed by \cite{mao2018}, it could be in resonances with the frequencies $s_1\approx-5.61\arc$, $s_C+2(g_C-g_6)+(g_5-g_7)\approx-6.07\arc$ and $s_C+(3g_C-4g_6+g_7)\approx-6.39\arc$ which have weak effects on the obliquity as seen in figure \ref{fig:alphastabceres} and the amplitudes of the oscillations of the obliquity would be similar.
-The events or phenomena, which would have changed its rotation rate, would not have changed significantly the interval of variation of the obliquity.
+In figure \ref{fig:alphastabceres}, we see the diffusion for the precession constants computed with a rotation rate that is $7\%$ higher \citep{mao2018}, as discussed in section \ref{sec:earlyceresalpha}.
+If the early Ceres were in hydrostatic equilibrium, as supposed by \cite{mao2018}, it could be in resonance with the frequencies $s_1\approx-5.61\arc$, $s_C+2(g_C-g_6)+(g_5-g_7)\approx-6.07\arc$ and $s_C+(3g_C-4g_6+g_7)\approx-6.39\arc$, which have weak effects on the obliquity as seen in figure \ref{fig:alphastabceres} and the amplitudes of the oscillations of the obliquity would be similar.
+The events or phenomena, which would have changed its rotation rate, would not have significantly changed the interval of variation in the obliquity.